-The European Commission's Joint Research Centre (JRC) has been developing a sectoral reference document on best environmental management practice in the food and beverage manufacturing sector.
+The European Commission's Joint Research Centre (JRC) developed a sectoral reference document on best environmental management practice in the food and beverage manufacturing sector.

-The document will describe best environmental management practices that food and beverage producers can implement to reduce their environmental impact.
+The document describes best environmental management practices that food and beverage producers can implement to reduce their environmental impact.

-Additionally, best practices have also been identified for nine individual subsectors in the food and beverage manufacturing, namely the processing of coffee, manufacture of olive oil, manufacture of soft drinks, manufacture of beer, production of meat and poultry meat products, manufacture of fruit juice, cheese making operations, manufacture of bread, biscuits and cakes and manufacture of wine.
+Additionally, specific best practices were also identified for nine individual subsectors in the food and beverage manufacturing, namely the processing of coffee, manufacture of olive oil, manufacture of soft drinks, manufacture of beer, production of meat and poultry meat products, manufacture of fruit juice, cheese making operations, manufacture of bread, biscuits and cakes and manufacture of wine.

 - Development of Background Document: December 2012 – February 2014

 - Contact with stakeholders and setting up the Technical Working Group (TWG): December 2013 - January 2014

 - Kick-off meeting of the Technical Working Group (TWG): Brussels, 20-21 February 2014

 - Development of the first draft of the best practice report, February 2014 – December 2014